 A contributor must have expertise in quantum technology or a field closely related to quantum technology.
 We will pay a stipend to individual contributors based upon the length and topic of the particular article.
 We will also accept contributions, but not pay a stipend, from employees of a quantum company for articles that provide viewpoints or analysis of various quantum topics as long as these don’t contain hype or overt advertising.
-We will provide a byline for those who provide contributed articles and this recognition could perhaps be the greatest benefit for the contributors as it will give them additional visibility within the quantum community.
+We will provide a byline for those who provide contributed articles and this recognition could perhaps be the greatest benefit for the contributor as it will give them additional visibility within the quantum community.

 For those interested in finding out more about this opportunity or to submit a proposal for a contributed article, you can contact our Managing Editor, Doug Finke, at email@example.com.